ustwo/recipe-book/contribute.md

 >
 > Extended description:

 So be a sport and add nice summary and description.
 Feeling creative?
-[Emojis](http://www.emoji-cheat-sheet.com/) to the recue.
+[Emojis](http://www.emoji-cheat-sheet.com/) to the rescue.

 :warning:

-Too many emojis make :crying_cat_face:
+Too many emojis make developers :cry:

 So, almost there.
 You have selected your files, added a summary and a description of your changes, now press the Commit button.
 You commit (change) should appear now under ```Unsynced Commits```.